juniobash/juniobash/README.md

 ![Software Engineer & Web Developer](assets/profile.png)

-###  &nbsp; 👨🏻‍💻 About Me
+###  &nbsp; :man_technologist: About Me
- - [💡] I like to explore new technologies and develop software solutions and quick hacks.
+ - :bison: I like to explore new technologies and develop software solutions and quick hacks.

 ### &nbsp; Tech Stacks